mesosphere/konvoy-training/README.md

 ## 8. Scale a Konvoy cluster

-Edit the `cluster.yaml` file to change the worker count from 5 to 6:
+Edit the `cluster.yaml` file to change the worker count from 4 to 5:
 ```
 ...
   nodePools:
   - name: worker
-    count: 6
+    count: 5
 ...
 ```

 And run `konvoy up --yes` again.

-Check that there are now 6 kubelets deployed:
+Check that there are now 5 kubelets deployed:

 ```
 kubectl get nodes